Barcolana: History

 The Barcolana was founded in 1969 thanks to the initiative of the yacht club Società Velica di Barcola e Grignano in Trieste.
 It has always taken place on the second Sunday of October to end the season of the yacht club, and therefore its full name is Barcolana Autumn Cup Regatta.
 During the first edition of the regatta, only 51 sailing boats from yacht clubs of Trieste took part in the race.

+Today, the Barcolana is known for its distinctive format: boats of very different sizes and performance levels share the same starting line and sail the same course, creating a unique spectacle in the Gulf of Trieste.
+Unlike traditional sailing regattas reserved for professional or highly competitive crews, the event is open to both experienced sailors and amateurs.
+Over the years, it has also become one of the city's most important annual events, attracting large numbers of participants and visitors.

 The course

 The race takes place on a 15-mile four-sided, fixed mark course.
 The starting line is between the Miramare Castle and the seat of the Società Velica di Barcola e Grignano and for the first time in 2014 the finish line will be in the waters just off Piazza Unità d'Italia.
 Over the years the route has undergone several changes and for many years one buoy has floated in Slovenian waters.

 Participation

 The Barcolana is not an event for sailors only, but it involves the whole city of Trieste attracting tourists from abroad.
 Every year about 25,000 sailors take part in the race and more than 250,000 spectators watch the Barcolana from the Trieste seafront, known as the Rive, and from the Karst highland.
 Thanks to the particular conformation of the territory around the Gulf of Trieste, spectators can enjoy the race from numerous observation points as if sitting in a natural “sailing stadium”.